 We strive to ensure you and your dog share a powerful bond.

-The average working relationship of a Guide Dog and a person with low vision is between eight and ten years.
-As a result, it is absolutely essential that you and your dog share a powerful bond, built on trust, companionship and a strong connection.
+It is absolutely essential that you and your dog share a powerful bond, built on trust, companionship and a strong connection.

 There are several steps involved in preparing dogs for these relationships, using behavioural science and modern force-free training techniques.
 They include assessment, training and partnership.